jlord/sheetsee.js/docs/fork-n-go.md

 A Fork-n-Go project is a project on GitHub that in a few clicks, starting with a fork, gives another user a live website that they control with an easy to swap-for-your-own Google Spreadsheet database.

-Two awesome things that make this possible: **Forking**, the tool on GitHub that allows you to copy a public repository onto your account, and [**GitHub Pages**](http://pages.github.com), GitHub's free web hosting service for ever repository, account and organization.
+Two awesome things that make this possible: **Forking**, the tool on GitHub that allows you to copy a public repository onto your account, and [**GitHub Pages**](http://pages.github.com), GitHub's free web hosting service for every repository, account and organization.

 I've built a whole other website on the idea with lots of examples: [jlord.github.io/forkngo](http://jlord.github.io/forkngo/)